Aus, Namibia

 The village's name comes from the Khoekhoe for "big snake."
 The village was formerly the site of a prisoner-of-war camp established by the South African army in 1915 to house German inmates captured during the First World War.
 The inmates initially lived in tents but later built brick houses.
 The number of prisoners reached 1500 but by May 1919 the last inmates left and the camp closed.
 A plaque marks the site today and some of the houses have been reconstructed.
 Gold was rumored to have been discovered in the area before then.

 The area west of Aus is noted for its herd of feral horses living in the desert.
 Their origin is uncertain but today there is a population of between 150 and 200 individuals which have adapted to the harsh environment.
 They urinate less than domestic horses and can go five days without water.
 They drink at an artificial water hole at Garub Pan where a blind has been erected to enable tourists to watch the animals without disturbing them.

-In 1970, the population was 767, of which 197 were white.
-The town obtained village status in 1925 and municipality status in 1949.
+In 1970, the population of Aus was 767, of which 197 were white.
+The town obtained village status in 1925 and municipal status in 1949.